Buttons are an essential part of every page. From navigation to taking action; buttons can be used in various ways.

 Button settings

-At Display you determine whether the button should be visible on all devices, or only on desktop/mobile.
+Under Display you determine whether the button should be visible on all devices, or only on desktop/mobile.

 π‘Tip: Creating a sales page?
 Make sure all buttons on this page link to the same page

-At Type you choose which type of button you want to use π
+Under Type you choose which type of button you want to use π

 Landing page: choose another landing page created in Plug&Pay and link the button directly to that page.

-Payment page: choose a payment page created in Plug&Pay and link the button directly to that payment page.
+Checkout: choose a payment page created in Plug&Pay and link the button directly to that payment page.

 Open pop-up: choose which type of pop-up you want to use; form or iFrame.